 Most adult staff join as Civilian Instructors.
-Some move on to uniformed service as an SNCO or Commissioned RAFVR(T) Officer.
+Some move on to uniformed service as an SNCO or Commissioned Officer.
 Each squadron also has a Civilian Committee, which supports the squadron in many important ways, such as fundraising and recruitment.
 You choose your level of involvement!

 How Much Time Will I Need To Give?

 Civilian Instructors and Civilian Committee members give as much or as little time as they can manage.
 Uniformed staff are expected to give a minimum commitment of 12 hours per month.